th-ch/youtube-music/readme.md

 - **Downloader**: downloads MP3 [directly from the interface](https://user-images.githubusercontent.com/61631665/129977677-83a7d067-c192-45e1-98ae-b5a4927393be.png) [(youtube-dl)](https://github.com/ytdl-org/youtube-dl)
 - **Hide video player**: no video in the interface when playing music
 - **In-app menu**: [gives bars a fancy, dark look](https://user-images.githubusercontent.com/78568641/112215894-923dbf00-8c29-11eb-95c3-3ce15db27eca.png)
+  > (see [this post](https://github.com/th-ch/youtube-music/issues/410#issuecomment-952060709) if you have problem accessing the menu after enabling this plugin and hide-menu option)
 - [**Last.fm**](https://www.last.fm/): scrobbles support
 - **Navigation**: next/back navigation arrows directly integrated in the interface, like in your favorite browser
 - **No Google Login**: remove Google login buttons and links from the interface